next-dev-team/react-wasm-rust/README.md

 # React-Wasm

-The next generation of admin enterprise applications with awesome architecture, x3 time faster development and better performance `Preview:`<https://react-admin-pro.netlify.app>
+The next generation of enterprise web applications with react and wasm `Preview:`<https://wasm-react.netlify.app>

 -